4th-down stop, last-second kick lift Bills past Ravens 23-20

 Lamar Jackson had to scramble a bit, then threw a pass into the end zone that was intercepted by Jordan Poyer for a touchback with 4:09 remaining – a disastrous result for the Ravens because it meant the Bills (3-1) weren’t pinned deep like they would have been following an incompletion.

-From there, Allen calmly guided Buffalo into field goal range, capping his team’s comeback from a 20-3 deficit late in the second quarter.
+”Hindsight, you take the points,” Baltimore coach John Harbaugh said. ”But you look at it analytically, you’ll understand why we did it.”

+Starting from the 20, Allen calmly guided Buffalo into field goal range, with the help of a roughing the passer call on Brandon Stephens.
+At one point, the Ravens wanted to let the Bills score, but Odafe Oweh tackled Devin Singletary at the 3.
+Buffalo was able to run the clock all the way down for Bass.

 It was the second straight home game in which Baltimore let a sizeable lead slip away.
-Miami rallied from a 21-point fourth-quarter deficit to beat the Ravens 42-38 two weekends ago.
+Miami rallied from a 21-point fourth-quarter deficit to beat the Ravens 42-38 two weekends earlier.

+Buffalo’s past 20 regular-season victories had been by 10 or more points, matching an NFL record set by the Chicago Bears in the 1940s.
+That streak is over, but the Bills snapped a seven-game skid in games decided by seven points or fewer.

-Allen threw for 213 yards with a touchdown and an interception, and Jackson passed for 144 yards with a touchdown and two interceptions.
+Allen threw for 213 yards and a touchdown with an interception, and Jackson passed for 144 yards and a touchdown with two interceptions.
 The matchup of star quarterbacks didn’t really live up to its potential on a rainy day near the Chesapeake Bay.
 Jackson and Allen did their usual damage with their legs but were largely limited to short completions.

 J.K.
 Dobbins scored two early touchdowns for the Ravens, but they allowed a 4-yard touchdown pass from Allen to Isaiah McKenzie in the waning seconds of the first half to make it 20-10.